-- Fear and anger are protective feelings - Mistrust and forgetfulness are protective thoughts - Isolation and forming extra identities are protective behaviour
+- Fear and anger are protective feelings - Caution and avoidance are protective actions - Isolation and using alcohol and drugs are examples of some protective behaviours.

-These mechanisms may be used long after the immediate danger has passed.
-This guide will encourage you to look at these reactions and think about which have been helpful ways to cope then, and which might delay healing now.
+These are all ways of coping long after the immediate danger has passed.
+This guide will encourage you to look at these reactions and think about which have been helpful in the past and what might be helpful for your healing now.